findamak/bitcoin-lightning-node/README.md

 #docker compose -p lab start
 ```

-Use this to tear down the lab.
+Use this to tear down the lab. **This will destroy all data including your wallet***
 ```sh
 #docker compose -p lab down --volumes
 ```